 The entire process from mailing the soil sample to the lab until getting our recommendations normally takes about two weeks.
 Questions?
 Email us at firstname.lastname@example.org

 We will be glad to answer any simple questions about your soil prescription by email.
-If you need more extensive written consultation our rate is $45 an hour.
 We do not offer telephone consulting, via email only.

 More Soil Testing Labs

 Below is a short list of other private soil testing laboratories that we have used in the past.
-There are many other good soil testing labs around the USA and Canada; they tend to be scarcer, more expensive, and less reliable in the rest of the world.
+There are a number of good and inexpensive soil testing labs in the USA and Canada; they tend to be scarcer, more expensive, and less reliable in the rest of the world.

 If outside the USA, do a search online to find your best options.
 Those outside the US who wish to send a soil sample to a US Lab will need to contact the lab to check that they can receive samples from other countries.
 Many non-USA growers have found it cheaper and faster to send a soil sample to the US than to pay the often very high prices charged by labs outside the US.

 What you want is what is commonly known as a "complete soil test" usng the Mehlich 3 method.
 The results of this test give an excellent overall picture of the soil's mineral balance.
 A "complete" or standard soil test tests for: 11 essential nutrients: Sulfur, Phosphorus, Calcium, Magnesium, Potassium, Sodium, Boron, Iron, Manganese, Copper, and Zinc, and also for:

 Soil Testing Laboratories USA: